The Promise and the Risk of Tracking Software and Dash Cams with Car Insurance

 Quality of the picture and field-of-view can influence the usefulness of the video and for them to be helpful, it is important that they show what happened in the seconds prior to the collision.
 Typically they are mounted to capture the view out of the front window, but some drivers also mount them rear facing, but that is less common.

 The recording all of your movement and/or tracking all of your driving activity creates privacy concerns.
 Many drivers do not trust their insurers sufficiently to allow them to collect this data.
 Absent strict legal controls, these companies have no restrictions on how they gather this information or how they use it.

 Of course, there are other privacy concerns.
 If the device records sound or the interior of the passenger compartment, you may need to make certain your passengers consent to the recording, as it could violate some state privacy laws.

-It seems likely that insurers are going to desire to obtain ever more detail information on their customers.
+It seems likely that insurers are going to desire to obtain ever more detailed information on their customers.
 Some of that may be done by the carrot of pricing discounts, while there is always the possibility of insurers using their economic power to obtain legislative blessing to make these systems mandatory.

-On the other hand, should autonomous vehicle become an actuality, car insurance may become as old-fashioned as a wired telephone.
-Provided we do not mind transport systems knowing where we are at every instant.
+On the other hand, should autonomous vehicle become an actuality, car insurance may become as old-fashioned as a wired telephone, provided we do not mind transport systems knowing where we are at every instant.